Welcome to the first semester of your bachelor’s program!

 Introductory and Orientation Phase (STEOP)

 The introductory and orientation phase (STEOP) consists of the following courses, intended to give students an initial overview of the subjects they will delve into in more detail later on in their studies.
+You have to pass all exams of the introductory and orientation phase (STEOP) so that you can register for any subsequent courses or exams in your program.
+We recommend that you attend your first STEOP courses during the Summer or Winter University!
+Additionally (or, alternatively), you can study independently using our LEARN learning and information portal.

 Bachelor’s Program in Business, Economics and Social Sciences (BaWISO)